 Image: ESA Astronaut Alex Gerst’s Soyuz capsule

-Well anytime humans interact with each other or with 'technology', there is room for error to occur, and where there is error, there is the risk of incidents and accidents occurring.
+But anytime humans interact with each other or with 'technology', there is always room for error to occur, and where there is error, there is the risk of incidents and accidents occurring.

 How do we know this?